testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 * Finally, save all the captured images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/)

+> **NOTE**: We already provided examples of these images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/) but you must replace them to match your own screen resolution.

 ## Step 2: Run DeepMetis

 Use the following commands to start a run of DeepMetis-UE: